 The Smithsonian creates knowledge through high-impact research in its museums, National Zoo, research centers, and field stations.
 Thousands of scientists and scholars working across the Institution, and with colleagues around the world, address fundamental questions in the natural and physical sciences, history, art, and culture.
 Visit our research center page for more information.

 A standard measure of research productivity is the total number of scholarly publications.
 The measure includes journal articles, books, book chapters, and other significant research publications authored by Smithsonian staff.
 In addition, we look at the availability of Smithsonian research datasets.
 Publications and datasets do not capture the full range of the Smithsonian’s scholarly output in history, art, and culture, where much of our scholarship is seen in exhibitions and exhibition catalogs rather than journals.
-Learn more about Smithsonian research here.
+Learn more about Smithsonian research here and search Smithsonian Profiles.

 The Smithsonian’s ability to attract post-doctoral fellows, interns, and research associates desiring to work with Smithsonian researchers is a measure of the stature of our research enterprise.
 These individuals augment Smithsonian scientific and scholarly output.
 Visit the Office of Fellowships & Internships to learn more.